Accounts Payable Accountant

 Surplus account in profit and loss is used...read more

-Q4.
-What are golden rules of accounts?
+Q. What are the golden rules of accounting?

 Golden rules of accounts are basic principles to maintain accurate financial records.